tshort/HelpTestbed.jl/README.md

 `filename` could be looked up by the REPL or the webserver, and multiple formats could be supported.
 A simple package with just a few functions could have a `_JL_INDEX_` file where all keywords point to one README.md file.
-The one-line is especially useful for searching with `apropos`.
+The one-liner is especially useful for searching with `apropos`.

 `filename` could be treated several ways.
 The extension could be left